PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Having the database running on a separate server from the web application (instead of on the same server) has a couple of advantages:

 * Web applications and databases have different hardware needs.
 Databases read/write a lot from/to secondary storage, so they need to do this fast to operate efficiently.
 But good/fast secondary storage (i.e. SDDs) is expensive.
 Web applications on the other hand process a lot of data (incoming HTTP requests), and instead need fast (expensive) CPUs, and possibly much primary storage to utilize caching.
-By using two different servers, you can better match the software with its hardware needs.
+By using two different servers, you can better match the software with its hardware needs
-* If the web application and the database run on the same server, the maximum number of HTTP requests the web application can handle will be much lower, since the web application only have access to the hardware "half of the time" (the hardware is shared with the database).
+* If the web application and the database run on the same server, the maximum number of HTTP requests the web application can handle will be much lower, since the web application only have access to the hardware "half of the time" (the hardware is shared with the database)

 However, setting up a database on a separate server is not straightforward and takes time, so in this course we will instead run the database on the same server as the web application, as shown in <FigureNumber/> below.